 These benefits are widely acknowledged, however it is important to keep in mind current debates about the degree of danger these drugs may have for children.
 Currently being debated is whether more extreme cases of heart attack, sudden death or stroke are related to these drugs, or to pre-existing conditions.
 Putting these aside, even the milder side effects of lack of appetite, depression, tics and sleep troubles are often hard enough on growing children to make parents consider additional therapies.

 As with any form of ADHD treatment, medication should neither be accepted on blind faith, nor rejected entirely out-of-hand, but rather considered as a potential tool in a long-term treatment plan.
+Remember: Always with medical advice.

 Behavior Modification for ADHD